JagerAxolotl/Music-Recommendation-System/README.md

 ### Content Based:
 - We read ratings(userId, songId, rating, timestamp) and songs(songId, title, genre) file.
-- we define 'featurize' method which is the main intution behind the content based implementation, and takes songs file as input and added as feature named 'features'.
-Each row of our songs dataframe contain a csr_matrix of shape (1, num_features).
+- we define 'featurize' method which is the main intuition behind the content based implementation, and takes songs file as input and added as feature named 'features'.
+Each row of our songs data frame contain a csr_matrix of shape (1, num_features).
 - Each entry in csr matrix contain tf-idf value of the term.
 The 'featurize' method will return 2 items i.e songs dataframe and vocab which is a dictionary from term to int in sorted order.
 - Randomly splitting our data
-- Another method we deine is 'cosine_similarity', whcih takes 2 input vectors of shape (1, number_features).
-This method is used to find the proximilty between two csr_matrices.
+- Another method we define is 'cosine_similarity', which takes 2 input vectors of shape (1, number_features).
+This method is used to find the proximity between two csr_matrices.
 - We define Mean Absolute Error as our loss function.
-- And finally our 'make_predictions' method returning one predicted rating for each element of ratings_test.
+- And finally, our 'make_predictions' method returning one predicted rating for each element of ratings_test.

 ## Algorithms implemented
 Stochastic Gradient Descent for collaborative filtering, TF-IDF vectorization and Cosine similarity for content-based filtering were implemented in Python.
 Since, our idea is to make use of large datasets as and when the data grows, and train the model to predict better, we had to look for a high efficiency parallel processing system.
 Apache Spark achieves high performance for both batch and streaming data, using a state-of-the-art DAG scheduler, a query optimizer, and a physical execution engine.
 This satisfied all our requirements and the concept of Resilient Distributed Datasets (RDD) introduced in this framework helped break down the data, analyze and churn out the results that we needed.
 A bottleneck in this regard was the learning curve for Scala or Pyspark.
 And naturally we selected Pyspark, but this was a major unknown and pushed us back few steps from our goal.
-The APIs used in Python 3.6 was largely different from the ones used in Pyspark and the way the dataframes are handled was nothing similar to Pandas dataframes.
+The APIs used in Python 3.6 were largely different from the ones used in Pyspark and the way the dataframes are handled was nothing similar to Pandas dataframes.
 This stepback was one of the reasons why we weren't able to implement a Deep Learning model that took the outputs from Content and Collaborative filters to deliver accurate results.
 Although independently the content based and Collaborative filtering gives a very good precision our consensus is that probably Deep learning that uses Neural Networks would've improved that significantly.

 ## Datasets
 GroupLens[14] - HetRec 2011 - https://grouplens.org/datasets/hetrec-2011/